-Dr. Hubau, Professor Lewis and their colleagues have spent years traveling to numerous remote field sites, including spending a week in a dug-out canoe to reach Salonga National Park in central Democratic Republic of Congo.
+Dr. Hubau, Professor Lewis, and their colleagues have spent years traveling to numerous remote field sites, including spending a week in a dug-out canoe to reach Salonga National Park in the central Democratic Republic of Congo.

 Dr. Hubau said: “The ability of forests to slow climate change is a crucial element of understanding how the Earth system functions — particularly how much carbon is absorbed by the Earth and how much is released into the atmosphere.